Katherine Duer Mackay: Biography

 Dr. Joseph A. Blake became the personal physician for Clarence Mackay and operated on him twice.
 Gossip about a possible illicit relationship between the physician of Clarence Mackay, Dr. Blake, and Katherine Mackay had started in the summer of 1911.
 Prior to that, Blake and his wife had already lived apart for several years.
 Hints that Katherine and Clarence Mackay were separating came in July 1913.
 Mackay was sued by Catherine Ketcham Blake for the alienation of affections of her husband in 1913 for the sum of $1,000,000.
 Answering the claims of Catherine Blake, Mackay said that Joseph Blake had stopped loving his wife many years ago because of her temper and "death threats".
 Catherine Blake dropped the suit later that year.
 Mackay and her husband, Clarence, were divorced in February 1914.
 She also gave up her American citizenship.
 Full custody of their three children, Katherine Duer, Ellin Duer and John William, was given to Clarence Mackay.
 On November 28, 1914, she married Blake in Paris.

 Mrs. Clarence Mackay and her three children.

 In Paris, Mackay continued to fight for women's suffrage, contributing to the Woman Suffrage Party from overseas.
 The couple was involved in aiding the war effort during World War I. In 1919, they decided to come back to New York.
 Later, her marriage to Blake would also end in divorce.
 Mackay attempted to reconcile with her former husband, Clarence in 1930, but she died that same year.

 Works

-Mackay wrote a novel, The Stone of Destiny, published in 1904.
+Mackay wrote a novel, The Stone of Destiny, published in 1904, and a drama, Gabrielle.
+A Dream from the Treasures Contained in the Letters of Abélard and Héloïse, published in The North American Review in 1903.